What-Should-I-Eat/WSIE/react-native/my-app/README.md

 ## Overview

 The purpose of this readme file is to provide context for how to run the mobile application wtihin this subfolder.

+**It is important to note that this application is currently configured to run locally only.
+This requires the Docker containers to be active while running the mobile app.
+To run the containers, return to the root of the project and run the `npm start` command.
+For any of the Expo app functionality to work, please update the `localhost` configurations within the app and overall project to run on your local IP network.**

 ## Recommended Pre-requisites